learn-academy-2022-charlie/treasure-hunt-Tactika/README.md

   - Passed in the value and index through the state
   - Styled question marks
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+  - new branch: alert-position
+  - pass the index to the square component
+  - added onclick to square
+  - pass method from app to square to get index
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.